Umbria: Italy's Green Heartland

 Located on a rock composed of volcanic turf, Orvieto is known for its papal palaces, magnificent churches, deep wells, and white wine.
 Our featured wine, Campogrande, Orvieto Classico, is a blend of indigenous Umbrian varietals, Procanico, Grechetto, and Trebbiano.
 It is slightly spiced on the palate with a fresh perfume of pears and apples - a great pairing with our Umbrian Spring menu.

 The expression, “Green Heartland of Italy”, is a reference to a famous poem by Giosué Carducci, Italy’s first Nobel Laureate.
 Most Italian schoolchildren know it by heart, roughly translated it means, “Salve green Umbria…….
 I have felt in my heart the ancient home, my fevered brow touched by the old gods of Italy.”
 In the movie, Donovan goes on to say, “Brother Sun, Sister Moon, I seldom see you, Seldom hear your tune, Preoccupied with selfish misery…”

-Words particularity meaningful after this long, cold winter.
+Words particularity meaningful after this long COVID turmoil.
 If we can’t be in Umbria, at least we can look forward to the warm, fragrant days of Spring and reacquaint ourselves with the natural beauty that surrounds us.
 I can’t wait to be outside again!